ualberta-smr/generating-annotation-usage-rules/ui/README.md

   <img src="../assets/2_rule_validation_page.png" width="90%" />
 </p>

+# Input Candidate Rules

+RVT accepts the format that [the rule miner](https://github.com/ualberta-smr/MiningAnnotationUsageRules) uses for producing the candidate rules.
+RVT simply takes the output file of the mining process and converts each mined rule to the extended RulePad format.
 [This](./backend/data/evaluation/original12.json) is an example JSON file we use.
 To create your own users and a set of rules to validate, you can either hardcode it in the code, or head over to `http://localhost/package` in the browser.

 <p align="center">
   <img src="../assets/3_create_new_package_page.png" width="90%" />